-Writer, journalist, and distinguished supporter of the BHA
+Writer, journalist, and Patron of the BHA

 It’s increasingly clear that the conflicting demands of different religious interest groups are placing a huge burden on British society and culture.
 I’m happy to support the BHA in campaigning to keep religion out of the public arena and in the private, where it belongs.